jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
-Superseded Plan Artifacts: none
+Plan Acceptance: 2026-09-24, owner instruction to start the row after the review findings were applied Implementation Authorization: 2026-09-24, the same instruction Superseded Plan Artifacts: none

-1. Add the jar directory variable and the copy step to the instance install.
+1. Add the jar directory variable (`target/tomcat-log4j`) and the copy step to the instance install, failing when the directory is absent.
 2. Add `setenv.sh.in` and its rendering next to `startup.sh.in`.
-3. Add `skel/log4j/log4j2-tomcat.xml`; remove `skel/conf/logging.properties`.
+3. Add `skel/log4j/log4j2-tomcat.xml` with the root level from `ARCHAPPL_ROOT_LOGGER_LEVEL`; remove `skel/conf/logging.properties`.
-4. Extend the Phase 1 guards; update the two guides.
+4. Extend the Phase 1 guards and turn the P1.19 `OneLineFormatter` check into an absence check; update the two guides.
 5. On a disposable VM with a `softIoc`, run T2.

 ##### Test Plan